carpentries/carpentrycon/venue.md

 The conference venue is accessible.
 Please see the [floor plan](http://www.ucd.ie/t4cms/Con-Science-District.pdf) for detail.
 Please contact us if you would need any special assistance.

-**Travelling to UCD - Belfield Campus**
+##Travelling to UCD - Belfield Campus and within the city**

 Please refer this [UCD communiting guide](https://www.ucd.ie/t4cms/UCD-commuting-guide-2015.pdf) for more information on how to get to UCD.

+### Travel to and from Dublin

 See the [additional detail](http://www.ucd.ie/gettingtoucd.htm) on how to get to the location from the airport or train stations.

-**Surrounding**

 ### Dublin Area

 ### Lodging information

-### Travel to and from Dublin

-### Transportation within Dublin

 ### Visa information for international travelers